-Axiom is an investor-led, performance-driven partnership that holistically integrates environmental, social, and governance (ESG) considerations into our investment process, organizational structure, and firm culture.
-As fiduciaries, investors, and responsible stewards of our clients’ capital, we construct portfolios of Dynamic Growth companies designed to meet our clients’ needs and deliver sustained, risk-adjusted performance over the medium-to longer-term.
+Axiom holistically integrates environmental, social, and governance (ESG) considerations into our investment process, organizational structure, and firm culture.
+Axiom is an investor-led, performance-driven partnership implementing a differentiated fundamental, bottom-up, dynamic growth investment philosophy across the entire organization.
+As fiduciaries, investors, and responsible stewards of our clients’ capital, we construct portfolios of dynamic growth companies designed to meet our clients’ needs and deliver sustained, risk-adjusted performance over the medium-to longer term.

 Environmental factors encompass (1) pollution management and (2) energy efficiency.
 Air quality beyond greenhouse gases is also considered as are other emissions including the generation of particulate matter, mercury and other potentially harmful chemicals.
 The management of water, wastewater, solid waste and hazardous materials are also evaluated as part of the company’s pollution control, oversight and abatement efforts.